Costco Sweden

 |---|---|---|---|

-| Swedish Meatball Sub | 59 SEK | ~$5.50 | A soft sub roll loaded with Swedish meatballs, cream sauce, and a generous smear of lingonberry jam.
-The meatballs are the traditional blend of beef and pork, seasoned with allspice and a touch of nutmeg.
-This is the item that starts the IKEA comparison, and honestly, it holds up — the sub format gives it a portability advantage. |
+| Swedish Meatball Sub | 59 SEK | ~$5.50 | Sub roll with Swedish meatballs, cream sauce, and lingonberry jam.
+Traditional beef-pork blend with allspice and nutmeg. |

-| Kanelbulle (Cinnamon Bun) | 25 SEK | ~$2.30 | A proper Swedish kanelbulle — cardamom-spiced dough, cinnamon-sugar filling, pearl sugar on top.
-Larger than most café versions.
-Sweden has an official Cinnamon Bun Day (October 4), but every day is cinnamon bun day at the food court. |
+| Kanelbulle (Cinnamon Bun) | 25 SEK | ~$2.30 | Cardamom-spiced dough, cinnamon-sugar filling, pearl sugar on top.
+Larger than most café versions. |

 Shared Items (SEK pricing)